By: Miranda Blagg

 The responses to the Farm to You Virtual Field Trips were very positive, with one teacher from Modesto, California sharing, “This was a well-orchestrated event and the actual time on the dairy made it feel very authentic.”

 Though the 2019-2020 school year ended, there will be more opportunities to attend a Mobile Dairy Classroom assembly in the near future.
 As districts make decisions about what school will look like in the fall, Mobile Dairy Classroom looks forward to adapting to the changes and continuing to educate students about milk and dairy foods and their importance in a healthy eating pattern, whether that’s in-person or through a virtual assembly.
 Learn more about the Mobile Dairy Classroom and find fun, educational extension activities and classroom handouts to supplement learning and reinforce the ideas taught during the presentation.

-Miranda combines her passion for people with agricultural knowledge and communications expertise in her role as an office coordinator.
+Miranda combines her passion for people with agricultural knowledge and communications expertise in her role as Industry Relations Coordinator.